-What Really Matters is a Jesus College initiative, originally devised by our Access Fellow Dr Matthew Williams, that aims to engage people in some of society’s most pressing issues through discussions with high-profile speakers in related subjects.
+What Really Matters is a Jesus College initiative developed by our Access Fellow Dr Matthew Williams, our Diversity Fellow and Vice Principal Professor Patricia Daley and Professor of English Literature Paulina Kewes, which aims to engage people in some of society’s most pressing issues through discussions with high-profile speakers in related subjects.

 We will keep this page updated with information on each discussion in the series and a link to the video recordings of the sessions.